jeepra-dev/dood_will/README.md

 #### How to use demo
 For example:
 we want search 'emanuelle macroni' who live at PACA(1565) and an they are mentioned them in two articles: True (referer to database data).

+You can access to remote vps by ssh!

+locate of projet: /var/www/html/

+host: 217.160.44.105
+user: root
+pass: 9P*jNOMhE@

 ps: the demo is very slow but works fine and well, you should know that I use free online hosting services! thank you!